ParadigmPacket/WolfVue/README.md

 Despite these limitations, this model can now identify Elk, WhiteTail deer, MuleDeer, Coyote, Cow, Black Bear, Rabbit, Moose, Wolf, Fox, and Cougar.
 The 67% accuracy represents solid progress, mostly dragged down by the under-represented species, though there's clearly room for improvement, especially for the underrepresented species.

-I still cannot share MOST of the raw data due to NDA restrictions with the Gray Wolf Research Project and private property considerations, so open weights remain the best contribution I can make.
+I still cannot share MOST of the raw data due to restrictions with the Gray Wolf Research Project, so open weights remain the best contribution I can make.
 THis model does have a large portion of open data, largely annotated by me.
-I would estimate around 1500 ish annotations are made on free data I sourced from IDaho Fish and Game, so if youre interested in using these annotations, feel free to contatc me at natebluto@gmail.com.
+I would estimate around 1500 ish annotations are made on free data I sourced from Idaho Fish and Game, so if youre interested in using these annotations, feel free to contact me at natebluto@gmail.com.
 I would include them here, but adding images to this github repo is a nightmare.

-you can also find most of the public trail-camera data (non annotated) here:
+you can also find most of the public trail-camera data (non annotated) here: https://lila.science/datasets/idaho-camera-traps/

 SPLIT OVERVIEW:
 Split    Images   Files    Annotations  Percentage